Resident Resources

 Yes.
 Please notify your respective community center in writing of all guests staying with you for more than 7 days but less than 29 days.
 No guest or visitor may stay in your home for more than 30 days without the expressed written consent of Hickam Communities.
 Requests for guests staying for more than 30 days are evaluated on a case-by-case basis and in accordance with any deployment and installation policies.

-If you are experiencing a maintenance issue in your home, contact the Maintenance Solution Center (MSC) at (808) 423-1650 as soon as possible.
-For routine service requests, you may also submit your maintenance request online
+If you are experiencing an urgent or emergency issue in your home, contact the Maintenance Solution Center (MSC) at (808) 423-1650 as soon as possible.

 • US-based representatives with strong facilities knowledge